Most weight loss programs do not work and can harm your health. If you want to lose weight healthy and keep it off, read on to find out how.

 Limit or avoid fruit juice altogether.
 Eat whole fruit instead.

 Eat Real Whole Foods

-If you want to be leaner and healthier, eat whole real foods with only a single ingredient.
-DO NOT diet, doing so will make you gain weight over time.
+To be leaner and healthier, eat whole real foods with only a single ingredient.
+DO NOT diet; doing so will make you gain weight over time.

 These whole foods are naturally filling and make it very difficult to gain weight.

 - Lean beef and chicken breast